jcsteh/osara/readme.md

 ### Supported REAPER and Extension Actions
 OSARA supports reporting of information for the following actions.
 Most of these are actions built into REAPER, but a few are very useful actions from the popular SWS extension.
+If keyboard shortcuts aren't bound to them already, you will need to do this yourself.

 #### Track Navigation/Management
 - Track: Go to next track